 Products such as Visual Studio and Azure Site Recovery are some of Azure’s best features.
 Azure also provides better app deployment capability.
 And most importantly, Azure offers a better Hybrid Cloud Integration service.

 It’s natural to be still confused after reading everything.
 Making the final decision is never easy.
 You’re not just deploying your entire infrastructure to the cloud.
 And instead, you’re deploying valuable capital as well.

 On top of that, a business deciding to shift from AWS to Azure has much to consider.
 For one, there’s just the complexity of moving infrastructure.
 Instead, the entire team must adapt to a significant change in their work environment.

 The final decision involves looking at internal requirements to determine the best fit.
 An MSP might opt for AWS, while an independent software vendor might see Azure as the better solution.

 What if we told you there was a better option in the market?
 Not just that, but it’s possible to deploy your IT infrastructure to the cloud within 20 minutes.
 Here’s where V2 Cloud comes in.

-V2 Cloud provides a wide array of solutions similar to AWS and Azure.
+V2 Cloud PC provides a wide array of solutions alternative to Amazon Workspaces and Azure.